spectro30/docs/docs/guides/mongodb/reconfigure/standalone.md

 # Reconfigure MongoDB Standalone Database

-This guide will show you how to use `KubeDB` enterprise operator to reconfigure a MongoDB standalone database.
+This guide will show you how to use `KubeDB` Enterprise operator to reconfigure a MongoDB standalone database.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- Install `KubeDB` community and enterprise operator in your cluster following the steps [here]().
+- Install `KubeDB` Community and Enterprise operator in your cluster following the steps [here]().

 - You should be familiar with the following `KubeDB` concepts:
   - [MongoDB](/docs/concepts/databases/mongodb.md)